koka-lang/koka/doc/spec/tour.kk.md

 which eventually expands to `(handler{ control raise(msg){ 42 } })(fn(){ 8 + safe-divide(1,0) })`.

 We have a similar syntactic convenience for effects with one operation where the name of the effect and operation are the same.
-Just like a `struct` we can define an effect by just declaring its operation which implicitly declares an effect of the same name:
+We can define such an effect by just declaring its operation which implicitly declares an effect type of the same name:
 ~ translate
 ```unchecked
 effect control op(<parameters>) : <result-type>